Quitting sugar can be a daunting concept, let alone when you also have to think about the health and wellbeing of another little life.

 - Sets you up with good eating habits, allowing you to be a role model and impart this wisdom on to your child to improve their life-long health.

-Both pregnant and breast-feeding women require extra energy, so it’s vital to ensure that you’re eating enough.
+- Both pregnant and breastfeeding women require extra energy, so it’s vital to ensure that you’re eating enough.
 The 8-Week Program sees participants wean off snacks, shifting to a three-meals-a-day-only style of eating.
 This may not apply to you.
 Extreme decreases in energy intake can cause problems with foetal growth and milk production.

-Be sure to include plenty of starchy carbohydrates (such as sweet potato, potato, pumpkin, swedes, oats, rice, bread etc.) at each meal.
-Monitor your energy levels and milk production.
+- Monitor your energy levels and milk production.
 If there is a dip, try increasing your portions of carbohydrates at each meal and keep a record of changes.

-Include plenty of protein and healthy fats to ensure adequate overall energy intake.
+- Include plenty of protein and healthy fats to ensure adequate overall energy intake.
 Whatever you take out needs to be replaced by something more nutrient-dense and at least as energy-dense (i.e. more nutritious and just as many calories).
 This is not the time to be losing weight.

-Make sure you talk to your health professional before and during your I Quit Sugar journey to ensure all is well with both you and your baby.
+And always make sure you talk to your health professional before and during your I Quit Sugar journey to ensure all is well with both you and your baby.